-Your roof protects everything underneath it.
+Your metal roof protects everything underneath it.
 Taking care of your roof means taking care of your walls, your foundation, your furniture, your electrical, your flooring, etc.

-Most homeowners postpone a roof repair and replacement because of the cost and disruption involved.
+Most homeowners postpone a metal roof repair and replacement because of the cost and disruption involved.
 However, procrastinating, waiting, and ignoring small problems only creates bigger disruptions and higher costs later.

 Clear Signs Your Metal Roof Needs a Repair